Hugovdberg/PIconnect/docs/tutorials/summaries.rst

         data = points.summary('*-14d', '*', SummaryType.MAXIMUM)
         print(data)

-The returned `data` is a :class:`pandas.DataFrame` with the timestamps as index and a column for each requested summary.
+The returned `data` is a :any:`pandas.DataFrame` with the timestamps as index and a column for each requested summary.
 The timestamp in this case is the datetime at which the maximum occurred.
 This is more obvious when requesting multiple summaries over the same time span:

 .. code-block:: python